Financial support for higher education students

 To determine eligibility for student support, a student’s age, previous study, course, institution, and level of independence are also considered.

 A settled person is someone ordinarily resident in the UK without any immigration restriction on the length of their stay.
 The regulations take this definition from immigration law (section 33(2A) of the Immigration Act 1971).
-Students with right of abode in the UK or indefinite leave to remain will meet the criteria.
+Students who are British citizens, have indefinite leave to remain, or have been granted the right to stay in the UK under the EU Settlement Scheme will meet the criteria.

 A person is ordinarily resident if they normally and lawfully live in an area from choice.
 Temporary absences, including for work, are permitted.
 In reaching a judgement about whether a student fulfils the ordinarily resident criteria, assessors rely on legislation and case law from UK courts and tribunals.

-Students will not be considered ordinarily resident in Scotland if their main purpose in being there is, or has been, full-time study.
+Students will not be considered ordinarily resident in Scotland if their main purpose in being there is, or has been, full-time education.

 The date when a student’s course starts determines the ‘relevant date’.
 It is: